- En Español

 The eye-catching black and gold Whole Grain Stamp makes ﬁnding whole grains simple.
 Each “Stamped” product guarantees consumers at least half a serving of whole grains.
 The Stamp makes it easy to get the recommended three servings or more of whole grains each day: Eating three whole grain food products labeled “100% Whole Grain” does the trick – or six products bearing ANY Whole Grain Stamp.

-How does the Stamp help consumers better than current package labels?
+How does the Stamp help consumers better than existing package labels?

 Consumers are often skeptical of sales copy on packages and too rushed to read the ﬁne print of the nutrition facts panel and ingredients list — which in any event do not give clear guidance on whole grain content.
 The distinctive gold and black Whole Grain Stamp is identiﬁable at a glance and oﬀers a consistent, trustworthy beacon to consumers across brands.
 In fact our 2015 Whole Grain Consumer Insights Survey showed that 79% of consumers trust the Stamp to be accurate.